mine-cetinkaya-rundel/errormoji/README.md

 ## Contribute

 If you have suggestions for R error/emoji translations to add, please submit a pull request or add an issue.
+Before doing so, please review the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 You can submit a translation with or without additional explanation, or add explanation to someone else's submission.